Master’s in Counseling Degrees in California – Explore Online and On-Campus Options

 What degree do I need to become a marriage and family therapist in California?

 To become an Associate Marriage and Family Therapist (AMFT) or Licensed Marriage and Family Therapist (LMFT), you need a qualifying master’s or doctoral degree in marriage and family therapy, or a related topic with equivalent coursework.
-Your degree must include six semester or nine quarter units of practicum, and a minimum of 150 hours of direct client contact and 75 hours of either client-centered advocacy or face-to-face counseling experience.
+Your degree must include six semesters or nine quarter units of practicum, a minimum of 150 hours of direct client contact, and 75 hours of either client-centered advocacy or face-to-face counseling experience.

 How much do mental health counselors make in California?

-According to the BLS, substance abuse, behavioral disorder and mental health counselors in California earned an average yearly salary of $59,790 as of May 2021.
+According to the BLS, substance abuse, behavioral disorder, and mental health counselors in California earned an annual average salary of $64,460 in May 2022.

 What jobs can I get with a master’s degree in counseling in California?

-Graduates of a master’s program in counseling often work as a clinical counselor in the following areas: substance abuse, mental health and therapy, marriage and family therapy and long-term rehabilitation and care.
-Others may open a private practice or even work in fields such as social services, humanitarian work or in professional research for public or private organizations.
+Graduates of a master’s program in counseling might work as a clinical counselor in the following areas: substance abuse, mental health and therapy, marriage and family therapy, and long-term rehabilitation and care.
+Others may open a private practice or even work in fields such as social services, humanitarian work, or in professional research for public or private organizations.

 Is mental health counseling a good career in California?